-The Certificate of Good Standing is a document often required by foreign authorities, organisations, banks and other financial institutions to verify the status of the Seychelles offshore company.
+The Certificate of Good Standing is a document often required by foreign authorities, organizations, banks and other financial institutions to verify the status of the Seychelles offshore company.

-Even if one usually assumes a good status, i.e. a good standing, the following is listed there in detail:
+Even though one usually assumes a good status, i.e. a good standing, the following is precisely listed there:

-- The above company was duly incorporated under the International Business Companies Act, 2016.
+The above-named company has been duly incorporated under the International Business Companies Act, 2016.

-- The name of the Company is still on the Register of International Companies and the Company has paid all fees, royalties and charges due and payable under the provisions of the IBC Act, 2016
+The name of the Company is still on the Register of International Business Companies and the Company has paid all fees, royalties and costs due and payable under the provisions of the IBC Act, 2016

-- No procedure has been initiated to remove the name of the company from the said register
+No proceedings have been instituted to remove the name of the company from the said register

-The Certificate of Good Standing shall be signed and authorised by the Seychelles Registry.
+The Certificate of Good Standing is signed and authorised by the Seychelles Registry.
 It is therefore an official document of the government.

 In order to make the Certificate of Good Standing internationally legally valid, the document is often provided with an apostille.

-The apostille, also known as the Hague Apostille, is a form of authentication in international document traffic.
-It is used in legal relations between states.
+The apostille, also known as the Hague Apostille, is a form of certification in international document traffic.
+It is used in legal transactions between countries.

-Further authentication, e.g. by a notary public, is not necessary as the Certificate of Good Standing bears a government seal and an official signature of a government official.
+Further authentication, e.g. by a notary public, is not necessary because the Certificate of Good Standing bears a government seal and an official signature of a government official.